tom8941/FireEye_Yara_Uploader/README.md

 # FireEye_Yara_Uploader

 This is a little script that give the possibility to upload yara file automatically on fireeye cms.
-By combining this project with my other one : MISP-IOC-Validator (https://github.com/tom8941/MISP-IOC-Validator), you can get an export of validated yara rules from MISP and upload it automatically into FireEye CMS.
+By combining this project with this other one to export yara from MISP: MISP-IOC-Validator (https://github.com/tom8941/MISP-IOC-Validator), you can get an export of validated yara rules from MISP and upload it automatically into FireEye CMS.

 ## Prerequisite